glassroom/heinsen_position_embeddings/README.md

 # heinsen_position_embeddings

 Encoding position information in token sequences by decaying and updating the exponentiated states of different position-encoding features differently.
 At each step, we exponentiate the previous state of each position-encoding feature, decay it by a hidden probability, add to it an exponentiated hidden logit, and take the logarithm, obtaining the feature's updated state.
-We compute each hidden probability and logit dynamically from token state.
+We compute each hidden probability and logit dynamically from token state, making the method trainable by stochastic gradient descent.

 The figure below shows how we update a single position-encoding feature's state $s_i \in \mathbb{R}$, with initial state $s_0$, given a hidden probability $p_i \in (0, 1)$ and logit $h_i \in \mathbb{R}$ at each step $i = (1, 2, \dots)$.
 For $d$ position-encoding features, $s_i \in \mathbb{R}^d$, $p_i \in (0, 1)^d$, and $h_i \in \mathbb{R}^d$.
 For more details, see our [research note preprint](https://github.com/glassroom/heinsen_position_embeddings/blob/main/assets/preprint.pdf).

 ![State of a single position-encoding feature](assets/single_position_encoding_feature.png)

+We believe this is a new method for encoding position information in token sequences.

 ## Installing